Elan Language Reference

 Function

 A function is a named piece of code that can define parameters which are given inputs via arguments when reference to the function occurs in a statement or expression.
-Unlike a procedure, a function returns a value.
-Also unlike a procedure, a function can have no ‘side effects’ and cannot depend on any System methods.

 Example of a function: